|

 deployment ended with arrival at Alameda in March 1960.

-Following a five-month overhaul, Midway underwent refresher training,
+Following a five-month overhaul, Midway underwent refresher training, operating

-Phantom II and the North American A3J-1 Vigilante were aboard for their carrier
+II and the North American A3J-1 Vigilante were aboard for their carrier

 qualifications prior to entering actual service.
-Upon completion of
+Upon completion of her

-crisis, eventually returning to Alameda in September 1961.
+eventually returning to Alameda in September 1961.

 In April 1962, Midway departed for another Far East tour.
 During this